 Based on the Principles of Family Support Practice and the Strengthening Families Framework and its research-based evidence-informed 5 Protective Factors, they have created a common language across different kinds of Family Strengthening and Family Support programs such as Family Resource Centers, home visiting programs, and child development programs.
 They are used a tool for planning, providing, and assessing quality practice.

-More than 5,000 people have successfully completed the Standards Certification Training in 19 states and the District of Columbia.
+More than 6,700 people have successfully completed the Standards Certification Training in 21 states and the District of Columbia.
 Many more have been introduced to them through conferences, webinars, and downloading them online.
-The Standards, implementation tools, and more information can be found here.

 Who Should Participate: